Texas Democrats leave the state to prevent vote on GOP-drawn congressional map - Local News 8

 Texas Democrats leave the state to prevent vote on GOP-drawn congressional map

-(CNN) — Texas House Democrats left the state Sunday to prevent a vote on the Republican effort backed by President Donald Trump to rewrite the state’s congressional map.
+Chicago (CNN) — Texas House Democrats left the state Sunday in a desperate bid to block an aggressively partisan redrawing of the state’s congressional map orchestrated by Republicans with the support of President Donald Trump.

+The last-ditch attempt adds kerosene to an already smoldering political battle in the Lone Star State that has significant repercussions in Washington, where House Republicans enter a challenging midterm landscape with a razor-thin majority.

+In a hostile response, Republican Gov. Greg Abbott threatened late Sunday to remove lawmakers who don’t show up when the state House convenes Monday afternoon, equating the absence to an “abandonment or forfeiture of an elected state office.”

+The latest escalation in Texas could preview more bitter fights ahead as GOP states face intensifying pressure from Trump to redraw more maps to their advantage where possible.
+Democrats have vowed retribution in states where they control district boundaries.

-The redistricting, if passed, could potentially eliminate five Democratic US House seats ahead of the 2026 midterm elections as the GOP seeks to hold on to its slim House majority.
+The proposal put forward last week by Texas Republicans could potentially eliminate five Democratic US House seats ahead of the 2026 midterms.
+With solid majorities in both state legislative chambers, Republicans have a glide path to delivering on Trump’s wishes.

-The Texas politicians are expected to arrive in Chicago and Albany, New York, on Sunday evening after a decision that state House Democratic Caucus Chair Gene Wu said was not made lightly but with “absolute moral clarity.”
+It remains to be seen whether the gambit will successfully block Republicans from eventually passing their map.
+Lawmakers are meeting under a special session that can last for only 30 days, and the current session will end August 19.
+But there’s little stopping Abbott from calling them back to the state Capitol as many times as it takes.

+It’s also unclear whether Texas Democrats will stick together.
+A similar play by Democrats there in 2021 fizzled out after 38 days when a handful secretly broke ranks and returned to Texas, allowing Republicans to move ahead on a bill imposing new voting restrictions.

-Two-thirds of the Texas House is required for a quorum, the minimum amount of legislators to vote on bills.
-Democrats in the legislature attempted the same move in 2021 to block a bill that would have imposed new voting restrictions.
-After that unsuccessful effort, new rules were put in place to fine members $500 a day if a member is absent, including “for the purpose of impeding the action of the House.”
+After that unsuccessful effort, new rules were put in place to fine lawmakers $500 a day if a member is absent, including “for the purpose of impeding the action of the House.”

+Lu would not say how long Democrats were prepared to stay outside the state, only that they would do “whatever it takes.”

 Ken Paxton, Texas’ attorney general and a candidate for US Senate, said Sunday evening that “Democrats in the Texas House who try and run away like cowards should be found, arrested, and brought back to the Capitol immediately.”